Bruce snaps tie in 8th with 2nd homer, Mets top Phillies 4-3 (Apr 10, 2017) | FOX Sports

 Bruce snaps tie in 8th with 2nd homer, Mets top Phillies 4-3 (Apr 10, 2017)

+PHILADELPHIA (AP) It has taken a while, but Jay Bruce is showing the Mets exactly why they traded for him last season.

-PHILADELPHIA (AP) Jay Bruce homered twice, including the tiebreaking shot in a testy eighth inning to lead the New York Mets over the Philadelphia Phillies 4-3 on Monday night.
+Bruce homered twice, including the tiebreaking shot in a testy eighth inning to lead New York over the Philadelphia Phillies 4-3 on Monday night.

+”I know it’s in there,” Mets manager Terry Collins said of Bruce’s pop, ”and I’m glad it’s right now because we’re not swinging the bats as a team.”

 Recently bumped up to the cleanup spot, Bruce put the Mets in front 4-2 with a towering, two-run drive off his own digital image on the videoboard in right field.
-He connected on a 1-2 pitch from left-hander Joely Rodriguez, giving Bruce four homers this season and three in the past two days after many expected New York to trade him last winter.
+He connected on a 1-2 pitch from left-hander Joely Rodriguez, giving Bruce four homers through seven games this season and three in the past two days after many expected New York to deal him away last winter.

+The three-time All-Star had eight home runs while batting .219 in 50 games for the Mets last season after they acquired him from Cincinnati at the Aug.
+1 trade deadline.

+”I want to be a good player and want to help this team win,” Bruce said. ”I believe we have a legitimate chance to win the World Series, and I want to be one of the pieces.”

 Tempers flared two batters earlier when Phillies reliever Edubray Ramos threw a first-pitch fastball over Asdrubal Cabrera’s head – perhaps seeking revenge for Cabrera’s two-handed bat flip after hitting a game-winning homer against Ramos last Sept.
 22 as the Mets were chasing a playoff berth.